THE BIOLEXA PLATFORM

 Zinc is required for the formation of staph biofilms

-The Staph biofilms form when thread-like Staph biofilms form when thread-like proteins (Aap or SasG) on the bacterial surface stick to one another, holding the cells together.
+The Staph biofilms form when thread-like thread-like proteins (Aap or SasG) on the bacterial surface stick to one another holding the cells together.
 The Herr Lab, run by Dr. Andrew Herr at the University of Cincinnati discovered that these proteins only become adhesive when exposed to zinc ions.

-The BioLexa Platform traps all the zinc ions by adding a chelator called DTAP, which prevents Staph biofilm formation.
+The BioLexa Platform traps all the zinc ions by adding a chelator called DTPA, which prevents Staph biofilm formation.
 In pre-clinical testing on animals, the BioLexa Platform showed impactful results.

 UNIVERSITY OF MIAMI STUDY

 The University of Miami tested the ability of BioLexa’s DTPA chelator to synergize with the antibiotic in an animal study.
-Specifically, the pre-clinical induced MRSA infection on the skin of pigs, as pig skin is the closet animal model to human skin.
+Specifically, the pre-clinical study introduced high levels of Staph bacteria to wounds on the skin of pigs, as pig skin is the closet animal model to human skin.
 The results, as set forth in this chart, show significant reduction in bacterial infection.
 In some cases, the bacterial count was below detectable levels.